Toughness and spanning trees in $K_4$-minor-free graphs: Structure of nontrivial 2-cuts

 \section{Structure of nontrivial 2-cuts}

 In this section we show how to convert a toughness-related condition into weights associated with vertices and certain cutsets.
 The results in this section apply to all graphs, not just to $K_4$-minor-free graphs.

-If $G$ is a graph and $S \subseteq V(G)$ then a \emph{bridge of $S$} or \emph{$S$-bridge} in $G$ is a subgraph of $G$ that is either an edge joining two vertices of $S$ (a \emph{trivial} bridge), or a component of $G-S$ together with all edges joining it to $S$ (a \emph{nontrivial} bridge).
-The \emph{set of attachments} of an $S$-bridge $B$ is $V(B) \cap S$; when no confusion will result, we also refer to the set of attachments of a component of $G-S$, meaning that of the corresponding bridge.
+If $G$ is a graph and $H \subseteq G$ ($H$ may just be a set of vertices) then a \emph{bridge of $H$} or \emph{$H$-bridge} in $G$ is a subgraph of $G$ that is either an edge not in $H$ joining two vertices of $H$ (a \emph{trivial} bridge), or a component of $G-V(H)$ together with all edges joining it to $V(H)$ (a \emph{nontrivial} bridge).
+The \emph{set of attachments} of an $H$-bridge $B$ is $V(B) \cap V(H)$.
+For $S \subseteq V(G)$, when no confusion will result, we also refer to the set of attachments of a component of $G-S$, meaning that of the corresponding $S$-bridge.
 A \emph{$k$-cut} in $G$ is a set $S$ of $k$ vertices for which $G-S$ is disconnected.
 If $F = \{u, v\}$ is a set of two vertices in $G$, let $c(G,F)$ or $c(G, uv)$ denote the number of nontrivial $F$-bridges that contain both vertices of $F$.
 The notation $c(G, uv)$ does not imply that $uv \in E(G)$.
 A \emph{nontrivial $2$-cut} or \emph{N2C} in $G$ is a set $F$ of two vertices with $c(G, F) \ge 3$.

-A \emph{block} is a connected graph with no cutvertex, and a \emph{block of $G$} is a maximal connected subgraph of $G$ that is itself a block.
+A \emph{block} is a connected graph with no cutvertex, and a \emph{block of $G$} is a maximal subgraph of $G$ that is itself a block.
 Let $\mathcal{B}$ be the set of blocks and $\mathcal{C}$ the set of cutvertices of $G$.
-The {\it block-cutvertex tree} of $G$ has vertex set $\mathcal{B}\cup \mathcal{C}$, and $c\in \mathcal{C} $ is adjacent to $B\in \mathcal{B}$ if and only if the block $B$ contains the cutvertex $c$.
+The {\it block-cutvertex tree} of a connected graph $G$ has vertex set $\mathcal{B}\cup \mathcal{C}$, and $c\in \mathcal{C} $ is adjacent to $B\in \mathcal{B}$ if and only if the block $B$ contains the cutvertex $c$.
+A block of $G$ is a \emph{leaf block} if it is a leaf of the block-cutvertex tree.
 If we choose a particular \emph{root edge} $e_0$ of $G$, then the block $B_0$ containing $e_0$ is the \emph{root block} which we treat as the root vertex of the block-cutvertex tree.
 Every block other than $B_0$ has a unique \emph{root vertex}, namely its parent in the rooted block-cutvertex tree.

 In what follows we try to develop information to help us construct a spanning tree with restricted degrees, by allocating the bridges of each nontrivial $2$-cut $\{u, v\}$ between $u$ and $v$.
 We begin with some basic properties of nontrivial $2$-cuts.